Leptosynapta dolabrifera Click to enlarge image

 Feeding and diet

-As the Snot Sea Cucumber burrows, contracting its body like a huge earthworm, tentacles surrounding its mouth sweep in sand and mud.
-The sea cucumber extracts nutrients from the sand and mud, and excretes the rest, leaving behind trails of sand like squeezed toothpaste.
+The Snot Sea Cucumber is a deposit-feeder.
+It burrows, contracting its body like a huge earthworm, and ingests sand and mud using tentacles surrounding its mouth.
+The sea cucumber extracts nutrients from the sediments and excretes the rest, leaving behind trails of sand like squeezed toothpaste.